jeremiah-c-leary/vhdl-style-guide/docs/developing/adding_a_rule.rst

    FAILED tests/architecture/test_rule_001.py::test_architecture_rule::test_rule_001 - AttributeError: module 'vsg.rules.architecture' has no attribute 'rule_001'.
 Did you mean: 'rule_...
    ========================================= 2 failed in 0.43s ==========================================

-The test failed because the rule does not yet exist
+The test failed because the rule does not yet exist.

 Create Rule
 ===========